Whitney Reynolds: Awards and honors

-Whitney Reynolds hosting the 54th Annual Public Media Awards.
+Whitney Reynolds holding her 2026 Hermes Creative Award for "Seeds of Change" from Season 10 of The Whitney Reynolds Show.

+Reynolds award recognition includes: Multiple Emmy Award nominations, Crain's Chicago Business 40 Under 40, Baylor University Top 15 in the Arts, Female of the Year (FAHF), Five Telly Awards, and a Viddy Award (2025) for the original theme song of The Whitney Reynolds Show.
+She has also received recognition from organizations including the Hermes Creative Awards and has presented at the Chicago/Midwest Emmy Awards.

+Recently Whitney Reynolds received a Hermes Creative Award as Executive Producer for "Seeds of Change", an episode from Season 10 of The Whitney Reynolds Show.
+The recognition highlighted Reynolds’ work in purpose-driven storytelling and marked a notable achievement as an independent entrepreneur and producer competing alongside major brands, agencies, and corporate media teams.
+The award further reflected the show's continued impact and Reynolds’ role in developing meaningful, socially focused content.
+Along with the Hermes Creative Award, Whitney has been named in CS Magazine's 2026 Best-Dressed Chicagoans with her being a Roscoe Village resident.

 In 2015, The Whitney Reynolds Show was nominated for an Emmy in the category: Outstanding Interview and Discussion Special Programming, for her show "Veterans".

 In 2018, Reynolds was recognized as a Humanitarian Honoree at the FAHF Awards and Female Leader of The Year at the "I'm Possible Conference" for the contributions her show gives to society.

 In November 2019, she won a Bronze Stevie Award for Video of the Year for the episode titled “Self Image.”

 On May 27, 2020, her show earned a Bronze Telly Award for the episode “Overcoming Racism,” which focused on racial issues in the United States.

-During the 2022 award season, The Whitney Reynolds Show won a Gold People’s Telly Award in the General Regional TV category for the episode “Survivors” and a Bronze Telly Award in the Television General Public Interest/Awareness category for the episode “Did You Know.”
+During the 2022 award season, The Whitney Reynolds Show won a Gold People's Telly Award in the General Regional TV category for the episode “Survivors” and a Bronze Telly Award in the Television General Public Interest/Awareness category for the episode “Did You Know.”

+Whitney Reynolds throws the ceremonial first pitch at Wrigley Field in Chicago on September 3, 2026.

 In 2023, Reynolds earned her first Emmy nomination as an executive producer for Outstanding Achievement in Public Service Announcement - Single Spot/Campaign for the PSA, “The Healing Circle and the Effect.”
 That same year, the show won a Bronze Stevie Award for Achievement in Equal Pay, highlighting its role in advocating for pay equity.
-Additionally, Reynolds was named to Crain’s Chicago 40 Under 40 list, recognizing her contributions to the entertainment industry.
+Additionally, Reynolds was named to Crain's Chicago 40 Under 40 list, recognizing her contributions to the entertainment industry.

+In September 2026, Reynolds threw the ceremonial first pitch at Wrigley Field ahead of a Chicago Cubs game, marking the lead-up to the twelfth season of The Whitney Reynolds Show.
+The program's twelfth season premiered on Lakeshore PBS on October 19, 2026, and continued its national public television distribution.